raquel-castoldi/TicTacX-Os/README.md

 # TicTacX-Os
-CPRG303 Gail Javier, Leslie Evangelista, Raquel Fernandes Castoldi, Zeus Estrella
+By: Gail Javier, Leslie Evangelista, Raquel Fernandes Castoldi, and Zeus Estrella

+## Context
+We are developing a multiplayer tic-tac-toe gaming application designed for dual-player engagement on a single device.

+## Decision